shubhamwani96/Shubham_Wani_UIAssignment/src/composites/transactionRecord/README.md

 # Transaction Record Composite

-Transaction Record works as a composite which gives logic regarding Reward Point Calculations.
+Transaction works as a composite which return table by importing Transaction Data function.